How many of you still keep a jar for loose change? Try searching “Coinstar near me” or in your area and you'll find something interesting.

 What is Coinstar?

-If you didn’t know anything about Coinstar when searching ‘Coinstar near me,’ you probably now know that Coinstar is a counting coin kiosk company.
+First, if you didn’t know anything about Coinstar machine when searching ‘Coinstar near me,’ you may now know that Coinstar is a counting coin kiosk company.

 With so many out there, you might have seen the green, vending-machine looking kiosks at the front of your grocery store.
 If you haven’t, keep an eye out next time you go to the grocery store, especially if you do your shopping at Kroger or Walmart.
 Or, just do a quick search for a ‘Coinstar near me’ and see where your nearest one is.

 So, how much does Coinstar work or charge?
 Currently, Coinstar’s fee is 11.9% of the value of the coins you’re exchanging.
 Crazy!
-That’s almost $12 for every $100 in coins you exchange!
+This results in almost $12 for every $100 in coins you exchange!

 With such a big chunk of change taken off, you might be asking why do people use these machines?

-Well, many banks have stopped accepting coin deposits.
-For example, a few years back PNC and TD Bank discontinued this service at all their branches citing a declining usage by customers.
+Well, many banks or stores have stopped accepting coin deposits.
+For example, a few years back some credit unions and even banks like PNC and also TD Bank discontinued this service at all their branches citing a declining usage by customers.

-And even banks that are willing to take your coins will likely charge you a fee.
+And even banks or stores that are willing to take your coins will likely charge you a fee.

-No matter how you look at it, though, Coinstar charges a pretty hefty fee for simply switching out coins to cash.
+No matter how you look at it, though, Coinstar kiosks charge a pretty hefty fee for simply switching out coins to cash.

 Coinstar Near Me: How to Bypass the Coinstar Fee

-There are really only two ways to bypass the Coinstar fee: convert your coins into a gift card or donate your cash to charity.
+There are really only two best ways to bypass the Coinstar fee: convert your coins into a gift card (not cash) or donate your cash to charity.

 Convert Your Coins into Gift Cards

-The list of gift cards available includes many large and well-known companies, like Amazon and The Home Depot.
+The good list of gift cards (not credit cards) available includes many large and well-known companies, like Amazon and The Home Depot.

 - Amazon: Minimum amount: $5.00.
 Maximum amount: $1,000.00